Maria Byrne (biologist)

-Maria Byrne FAA is professor of marine and developmental biology at the University of Sydney and a member of the Sydney Environment Institute.
+Maria Byrne FAA is an Australian marine biologist, and professor of marine and developmental biology at the University of Sydney and a member of the Sydney Environment Institute.
 She spent 12 years as director of the university's research station on One Tree Island.

+Career

-With Timothy O'Hara she is the co-editor of Australian Echinoderms.
-She and O'Hara were joint winners of the 2018 Whitley Medal for the book.
+Byrne is the co-editor of Australian Echinoderms.
+She and co-author Tim O'Hara were joint winners of the 2018 Whitley Medal for the book.
 She has been publishing her research on Echinodermata since the early 1980s.
+In 2000-2002 she was the President of the Australian Marine Sciences Association.